Platinum: Other compounds

 Unlike palladium acetate, platinum(II) acetate is not commercially available.
 Where a base is desired, the halides have been used in conjunction with sodium acetate.
 The use of platinum(II) acetylacetonate has also been reported.

+Unlike nickel but like palladium, the homoleptic carbonyl complex Pt(CO)4 is not stable.

 Platinum exhibits negative oxidation states at surfaces reduced electrochemically, and several "platinides" have been synthesized in which platinum exhibits oxidation states ranging from −1 to −2.
 The negative oxidation states exhibited by platinum are unusual for metallic elements, and they are attributed to the relativistic stabilization of the 6s orbitals.
-Barium platinides include BaPt, Ba_{3}Pt_{2}, and Ba_{2}Pt.
-Caesium platinide, Cs_{2}Pt, a dark-red transparent crystalline compound has been shown to contain Pt anions.
-The "platinum Grignard" Pt(MgCl)_{2}·nTHF conjecturally contains Pt^{2−} as well.
+Barium platinides include BaPt, Ba3Pt2, and Ba2Pt.
+Caesium platinide, Cs2Pt, a dark-red transparent crystalline compound has been shown to contain Pt anions.
+The "platinum Grignard" Pt(MgCl)2*nTHF conjecturally contains Pt(2-) as well.

-It is predicted that even the cation PtO_{4}^{2+} in which platinum exists in the +10 oxidation state may be achievable.
+It is predicted that even the cation PtO_{4}(2+) in which platinum exists in the +10 oxidation state may be achievable.

 Zeise's salt, containing an ethylene ligand, was one of the first organometallic compounds discovered. is a commercially available olefin complex, which contains easily displaceable cod ligands ("cod" being an abbreviation of 1,5-cyclooctadiene).
 The cod complex and the halides are convenient starting points to platinum chemistry.

 Cisplatin, or is the first of a series of square planar platinum(II)-containing chemotherapy drugs.
 Others include carboplatin and oxaliplatin.
 These compounds are capable of crosslinking DNA, and kill cells by similar pathways to alkylating chemotherapeutic agents.
 (Side effects of cisplatin include nausea and vomiting, hair loss, tinnitus, hearing loss, and nephrotoxicity.)

 Organoplatinum compounds such as the above anti-tumor agents, as well as soluble inorganic platinum complexes, are routinely characterized using ^{195}Pt nuclear magnetic resonance spectroscopy.